uphg/unfunt/docs/docs/structure.md

 #### `has(key)`

-Checks if a key exists in the MapQueue.
+Checks if a key exists in the QueueMap.

 **Arguments:**
 1. `key` *(any)*: The key to check